Finance in a digital world: It’s crunch time for CFOs

 A series on digital transformation in finance

-Crunch time III: The CFO’s guide to cognitive technology provides a collection of examples based on currently available technologies we’ve seen companies begin to test and adopt, in addition to our experience working with many finance organizations that are devoting more resources—financial and human—to deploying new technologies in these early days of cognitive.
+Crunch Time III: The CFO’s guide to cognitive technology provides a collection of examples based on currently available technologies we’ve seen companies begin to test and adopt, in addition to our experience working with many finance organisations that are devoting more resources — financial and human — to deploying new technologies in these early days of cognitive.

 It’s important to remember that none of these technologies stands on its own.
 There is no Internet of Things or blockchain without cloud computing.
 There is no cognitive pattern matching without advanced analytics.
 The technologies build on one another.
 And what do they build into?
 Faster and better ways of getting work done.

-No matter what future you see ahead for your finance organization, one thing is sure.
+No matter what future you see ahead for your finance organisation, one thing is sure.
 If business leaders around you are going to compete in the digital world, they will need to process more information more efficiently, and turn that information into deeper insights faster than ever.
-It will likely require new technology—and a group of people who are curious and skilled in using it.
+It will likely require new technology — a group of people who are curious and skilled in using it.

-Deloitte's original point of view, Crunch time: Finance in a digital world—based on extensive research with finance executives, including in-depth interviews with CFOs of global businesses—explores the various digital disruptors and may be the quickest way to understand what's in store for finance organizations as they hurtle toward the future.
+Deloitte's original point of view, Crunch Time: Finance in a digital world — based on extensive research with finance executives, including in-depth interviews with CFOs of global businesses — explores the various digital disruptors and may be the quickest way to understand what's in store for finance organisations as they hurtle toward the future.